By Laura Hieronymus, DNP, RN, MLDE, BC-ADM, CDE, and Belinda O'Connell, MS, RD, CDE | April 2, 2007 12:00 am

 DCCT.
 The DCCT followed 1,441 people with Type 1 diabetes for an average of about seven years.
 The subjects were divided into two groups: the “conventional” treatment group, and the “intensive” treatment group.
 While the group that was treated intensively did not achieve normal, nondiabetic blood glucose levels, they were able to achieve an average blood glucose level of 155 mg/dl.
 The conventionally treated group’s blood glucose level averaged 231 mg/dl.
 During the study period, the intensively treated group had an approximate 60% reduction of risk for neuropathy, nephropathy, and retinopathy.
 Intensive therapy not only delayed the onset of complications but it also slowed the progression of complications in those who already had them, regardless of age, sex, or duration of diabetes.

 UKPDS.
 The UKPDS examined the effects of varying levels of blood glucose control in 5,102 individuals with Type 2 diabetes, who were followed for an average of 10 years.
 The intensively treated group achieved an average blood glucose level of 150 mg/dl, while the conventionally treated group’s average blood glucose levels were approximately 177 mg/dl.
 In this study, intensive blood glucose control resulted in a 25% reduction of risk for neuropathy, nephropathy, and retinopathy.
-Furthermore, the study concluded that for every percentage drop in glycosylated hemoglobin (HbA1c, a measure of long-term blood glucose control), there was a 35% reduction in the risk of complications.
+Furthermore, the study concluded that for every percentage drop in glycosylated hemoglobin (HbA1c), there was a 35% reduction in the risk of complications.

 As these studies make clear, it is worth the effort to take steps to control your blood glucose, but how do you do that?
 And how do you know if you have hyperglycemia in the first place?